Element Fleet Management (TSE:EFN) PT Raised to C$21.00

-Element Fleet Management (TSE:EFN – Get Rating) had its price target lifted by research analysts at Raymond James from C$20.00 to C$21.00 in a report released on Wednesday, BayStreet.CA reports.
-The firm presently has an “outperform” rating on the financial services provider’s stock.
-Raymond James’ price target points to a potential upside of 17.06% from the stock’s current price.
-Raymond James also issued estimates for Element Fleet Management’s Q4 2022 earnings at $0.29 EPS, FY2022 earnings at $1.08 EPS and Q2 2023 earnings at $0.30 EPS.
+Element Fleet Management (TSE:EFN – Get Rating) had its target price lifted by research analysts at TD Securities from C$19.00 to C$21.00 in a research report issued on Thursday, BayStreet.CA reports.
+The brokerage currently has a “buy” rating on the financial services provider’s stock.
+TD Securities’ target price would indicate a potential upside of 14.50% from the stock’s previous close.

 Element Fleet Management Corp. operates as a fleet management company primarily in Canada, the United States, Mexico, Australia, and New Zealand.
 The company offers fleet management services comprising vehicle acquisition, financing, program management, and remarketing services to corporate, commercial, government, and public service vehicle fleets.